-Union Brigadier General George W. Morgan soon arrived to take possession of the Gap.
-The 20,000 men under his command began building nine south-facing batteries to repel an invasion.
-But none came.
+Union Brigadier General George W. Morgan soon arrived to take possession of The Gap.
+The 20,000 men under his command began building nine south facing batteries to repel an invasion but none came.
 The Confederates under Lt.
-General Kirby Smith by-passed the Gap with 12,000 men and moved into Kentucky, severing Morgan's supply line.
+General Kirby Smith bypassed The Gap with 12,000 men and moved into Kentucky severing General Morgan's supply line.
 Without food and still fearing an attack, General Morgan boldly led his men north through enemy territory to safety.

-The Confederates returned to the Gap, cleared up the mess Morgan and his men left behind, and strengthened the forts.
+The Confederates returned to the Gap, cleared up the mess the Union left behind, and strengthened the forts.
 Many skirmishes took place, as Unionists from Tennessee raided the garrison.
-In September 1863 a Union force under Maj.
-General Ambrose E. Burnside moved toward the Gap.
-On September 7, the Yankees destroyed provisions stored at the Iron Furnace.
-Burnside also deceived the Confederate commander, Brig.
-General John W. Frazer, into believing that his force was stronger than it actually was.
-Believing his Confederates to be out manned, and short of provisions necessary for a long siege, Frazer surrendered his garrison on September 9.
+In September 1863 a Union force under Major General E. Burnside moved toward The Gap and on September 7, 1863 the Yankees destroyed provisions stored at the Iron Furnace located just two blocks from The Olde Mill Inn.
+General Burnside also deceived Confederate Brigadier General John W. Frazer into believing that his force was stronger than it actually was.
+Believing his Confederates to be out manned, and short of provisions necessary for a long siege, Brigadier General Frazer surrendered his' garrison on September 9, 1863.

 Oldest Standing Building in Cumberland Gap!